 Transfer Admission Criteria: A transfer student is generally a student who has earned college credit following high school graduation.
-Admission is competitive.
 To be considered for transfer admission, the applicant must possess the following:

-- 2.7+ GPA for consideration.
-(Coursework and G.P.A. from all colleges attended are considered when determining an applicant’s minimum G.P.A. for admission.)
+- Coursework and G.P.A. from all colleges attended are considered when determining an applicant’s minimum G.P.A. for admission.
 Highest consideration is given to associate degree holders (A.A., A.S.) in regards to minimum G.P.A. required.

-- A supplemental application is required of most students.
+- A supplemental application is not required but highly recommended.

-Students presenting a G.P.A. below a 2.7 and above a 2.0 will be considered on an individual basis.
-Acceptable credentials vary by academic program.
-Because of academic rigor, demand for certain programs and limited availability of seats, some programs require an applicant’s G.P.A. be higher than the stated minimum.
+All applicants will be considered on an individual basis.
+Acceptable credentials may vary by program.
+Because of academic rigor, demand for certain programs and limited availability of seats, some programs may require an applicant’s G.P.A to be higher.

 Accelerated BS/MS Admission Criteria

-Accelerated BS/MS Program in Communication and Information Design and Information Design and Technology
+Accelerated BS/MS Program in Communications and Media Design and Information Design and Technology

-At any time prior to their senior year, CID students can apply to enter the new accelerated BS/MS program.
-The joint BS/MS program is a well-integrated program that permits students to complete both a bachelor’s degree in Communication and Information Design, and a master’s degree in Information Design and Technology in a reduced time frame with a reduced total number of total credits.
-Go to cid.sunypoly.edu for admission requirements and for further details.
+At any time prior to their senior year, CMD students can apply to enter the new accelerated BS/MS program.
+The joint BS/MS program is a well-integrated program that permits students to complete both a bachelor’s degree in Communications and Media Design, and a master’s degree in Information Design and Technology in a reduced time frame with a reduced total number of total credits.
+Discover the admission requirements for the BS/MS Communications and Media Design program.